MaireadWCI/Magilligan-Oyster-Farm-Website-Project-one/README.md

 Having alot of issues trying to add the video at the bottom of page one.
 I know it has to do with the file path but cant figure out what the issue is.
 I have tested the rest of the code by addind a background colour inplace of the url and that works perfect.
 After trying another image placed in the video file, I see It is the fact it is a video that I am trying to add as an image.
 So I am now assuming it needs tp be put in an iframe.
 After numerous attemps, Video container has finally appeared, although no video yet. think there is still issue with path.

 Finding it hard to get the divs to wrap at the products and services section on page 1.
 I am thinking I may not be selecting the correct tags.
 Been at this for a few days so determined to get it sorted today.
+I was indeed targeting the wrong ids.
+I have recitified now but the divs are only flexing into two coloumns and I want it to spread across the bottom of page more. will come back to this.

+Have styled the prod and serv divs and added white border.
+They are now more evenly spaced out and self adjust for different screen sizes